College of Engineering, Adoor: ASME

 The American Society of Mechanical Engineers (ASME) is a professional association that, in its own words, "promotes the art, science, and practice of multidisciplinary engineering and allied sciences around the globe" via "continuing education, training and professional development, codes and standards, research, conferences and publications, government relations, and other forms of outreach."

 ISTE

 International Society for Technology in Education (ISTE) is a nonprofit professional organization with a worldwide membership of leaders and potential leaders in educational technology.
 The ISTE student chapter at CEA organizes seminars, industrial visits, competitions, workshops and discussions.
 In 2002 ISTE student chapter at CEA won the best student chapter award in Kerala.

 IEEE

-The Institute of Electrical and Electronics Engineers or IEEE is an international professional organization for the advancement of technology related to electricity.
-IEEE student branch was formed in CEA in 29 February 2000.
-The IEEE Student chapter at CEA imparts knowledge to the students by conducting industrial visits, paper presentations and circuit designs.
+The Institute of Electrical and Electronics Engineers or IEEE is an international professional organization for the advancement of technology related to electricity.The IEEE Student Branch (SB) of the College of Engineering Adoor, established on February 29, 2000, is one of the oldest student chapters in IEEE Region 10 and the first in Pathanamthitta District.